 From many areas of this mount you get great views of the capital of Italy and the Manfredi Lighthouse is no exception.
 A curious fact about this construction is that it was a gift made to the city by the Italians who emigrated to Argentina.

-11. Attend the Festa de' Noantri
+11. Attend the Noantri Festival

 For two weeks the image of Our Lady of Mount Carmel is placed in the Church of St. Agatha.
 All those who want can go to this religious center to venerate her before she is taken back to her church.